mgurdal/go-tutorial/docs/concurrency.md

 Channels allows us to communicate goroutines with each other.

 In the above example, we cannot get the return value from the functions if we run them as goroutines.
-We can create channels to send the result of a goroutine to the main function or anoter goroutine.
+We can create a channel to send the result of a goroutine to the main function or to anoter goroutine.

 Channels can be created as `make(chan data_type, buffer)`.

-We can send a data to channel using the `channel <- data` and wait for a data from channel  `data := <- channel` signatures.
+We can send data to channel using the `channel <- data` and wait data from channel using the  `data := <- channel` signature.

-Both these operations blocks the runtime until its finished.
+Both these operations block the runtime until they finish.

 ![channel_simple](assets/img/channel_simple.gif)